The Softest Healthy Cake You’ll Want to Make Again and Again

 Directions

-• Whisk eggs, oil, milk, honey, and vanilla.
-Add bananas and mix well.
+• Add eggs, oil, milk, honey, and vanilla to the bananas and whisk until combined.

 Latest Posts